zakaria-n/DASI/README.md

 # DASI
 Web Application to book a fortune teller.
-Technologies used: JAVA with Maven, JavaScript (jQuery), HTML, CSS.
+Technologies used: JAVA with Maven, JavaScript (jQuery), HTML, CSS, TomCat Web Server.